Koredotcom/docs/docs/gale/models/open-source-models/importing-models.md

 **Steps to import a base model into GALE:**

 1. Go to **Models** > **Open-source models** and click the **Import model** button.
 2. On the **Import model** dialog, choose the **Base Model** tab.
+Click ‘Instructions’ to view the detailed guidelines for the supported format and the necessary files to include in the zip folder for both base and adapter models.

 <img src="../images/base_model.png" alt="Base Model" title="Base Model" style="border: 1px solid gray; zoom:80%;">

-!!! note

-    Click ‘Instructions’ to view the detailed guidelines for the supported format and the necessary files to include in the zip folder for both base and adapter models.

 3. **Upload the model file**: In the **Import base model file** section, drag and drop the model file into the designated upload area, or use the **Upload file** link to browse and select the file from your local machine.
 Ensure the file extension matches the supported model formats.
 4. **File Validation**: The system validates the file’s extension.